 Further experiments were performed to keep the sulfur concentration in the bath constant.
 Sulfur addition was made after 10 minutes.
 In order to check if the assumption was accurate, samples were taken 5 and 10 minutes after the addition of sodium sulfate tablets.
 Samples taken 5 minutes after addition should give an indication of the maximum concentration after addition, and the 10 minutes samples should show the lowest concentration.
 Analysis of these two samples should give an indication whether overfeeding or underfeeding of sulfur was occurring.
 Bath samples taken earlier than 5 minutes after addition contained undissolved tablets and the obtained concentrations from the ICP analyses were then much higher than expected (eg. 5000 ppm).
 Therefore the sulfur measurements taken within the first 5 minutes after tablet addition cannot be assumed to be representative of the average sulfur concentration in the bath.
 Sampling was done every 15 minutes at the same time as the alumina additions.
 Fig. 3 and 4 show results of experiments where the target levels of sulfur were 1000 ppm and 500 ppm respectively.
 It can be concluded that the assumption works reasonably well, because if the assumed total time was overestimated we would observe underfeeding in Fig. 3 and 4, and reverse, overfeeding in the case of an underestimate of half-life.

 The effect of sulfur on current efficiency can be studied by either using anodes with different sulfur contents or by adding sodium sulfate directly into the bath, supplementing for the depletion as indicated above.
-In order to investigate the sulfur effect on CE, the sodium sulfate concentration should be stable in cryolite.
-The industrial cells have steady supply of sulfur from anodes and using anodes with different sulfur contents will probably make control of sulfur concentration easier, but it also has its own disadvantages.
-High sulfur in the anodes is correlated with other trace impurities [26] and moreover, anodes with different sulfur levels differ not only by structure, but also in wetting properties and electrochemical behavior [27, 28].
+In order to investigate the sulfur effect on CE, the sodium sulfate concentration in cryolite should be stable.
+The industrial cells have steady supply of sulfur from anodes and using anodes with different sulfur contents will probably make the control of sulfur concentration easier, but it also has its own disadvantages.
+High sulfur in the anodes is correlated with other trace impurities [26] and moreover, anodes with different sulfur levels differ not only by structure, but also in wetting properties and electrochemical behaviour [27, 28].
 Therefore, in order to isolate the effect, introducing sulfur directly into the system can be an attractive alternative; nevertheless both approaches should be helpful in determining the overall effects.